Glan Llyn (see photograph) is a 20 year project to transform the 600 acre former Llanwern Steelworks site into a £1bn sustainable community.

 In spring 2013, a city taskforce was appointed by Welsh Government to develop a short to medium term economic regeneration strategy for Newport city centre.

 The taskforce, chaired by Simon Gibson of Wesley Clover, released their report in December 2013 with recommendations and actions that could make a significant difference to Newport city centre and Newport as part of a city region.

 At the city summit in February 2014 it was announced that Welsh Government would be making money available for feasibility work on projects included in the ReNewport report.

 The Welsh Government said officials are working with the taskforce on plans to establish a City Innovation Company focused on the development of intellectual property, acting as a hub for attracting funds and investors while helping small firms grow.

-Economy minister Edwina Hart said funds will be made available to undertake feasibility work needed to progress other recommendations in the report, such as assessing the viability of a town centre investment management programme.
+The Economy minister, Edwina Hart, said funds would be made available to undertake feasibility work needed to progress other recommendations in the report, such as assessing the viability of a town centre investment management programme.